Tri-City Airport (Kansas): Historical airline service

 Airline service to the area started in the early 1930s when National Air Transport stopped at Coffeyville on a route between Chicago and Dallas.
 In 1951 Ozark Airlines began a route from Kansas City to Tulsa stopping at Topeka, Coffeyville (McGugin Field), and Bartlesville, OK.
 Ozark's service to Coffeyville ended in 1954 but the airline continued to serve nearby Pittsburg, Kansas.
-In 1961 Central Airlines Douglas DC-3s began flying to Tri-City Airport (PPF) on a Kansas City - Parsons - Bartlesville - Oklahoma City route.
+In 1961, Central Airlines Douglas DC-3s began flying to Tri-City Airport (PPF) on a Kansas City - Parsons - Bartlesville - Oklahoma City route.
 Central Airlines merged into the original Frontier Airlines in 1967, and Frontier Convair 580s landed at Tri-City until 1977.
-From 1977 until 1986 PPF was served by Air Midwest with 17-seat Swearingen Metroliners to Kansas City and Wichita.
-Just before PPF service ended in 1986, Air Midwest began a codeshare agreement with Eastern Airlines and operated as Eastern Express.
-PPF has not seen airline flights since 1986.
+From 1977 until 1989 PPF was served by Air Midwest with 17-seat Swearingen Metroliners to Kansas City, Tulsa, and Wichita.
+Air Midwest began a codeshare agreement with Eastern Airlines in 1986 and operated as Eastern Express until 1988.
+Air Midwest then changed their codeshare agreement to Braniff (1983-1990) and operated as Braniff Express.
+Service ended in April, 1989 and PPF has not seen airline flights since then.